Short overview of the asylum procedure

 • Other forms of protection, removal ban.
 (Abschiebungsverbot).[6]

-The other forms of protection include a national protection status for people whose removal would constitute a breach of the European Convention for the Protection of Human Rights and Fundamental Freedoms (ECHR) or a ‘considerable concrete danger to life and limb or liberty’.
-In principle, this latter status might apply to any such threat, including risks emanating from ill health or from destitution, but case law has narrowed the scope of this provision to instances of ‘extreme risk’ for all cases not related to ill health, i.e. cases in which an applicant would face ‘certain death or most serious harm’ upon return.
+A removal ban is issued for people whose removal would constitute a breach of the European Convention for the Protection of Human Rights and Fundamental Freedoms (ECHR) or a ‘considerable concrete danger to life and limb or liberty’.
+In principle, this ban might apply to any such threat, including risks emanating from ill health or from destitution, but case law has narrowed the scope of this provision to instances of ‘extreme risk’ for all cases not related to ill health, i.e. cases in which an applicant would face ‘certain death or most serious harm’ upon return.
 Reasons of ill health are only applicable in cases of life-threatening or serious diseases that would become much worse in case of a return.
 According to the BAMF, this is not contingent on the healthcare provided in the destination state being equivalent to that available in the Federal Republic of Germany.
-Adequate medical treatment is also deemed to be provided as a rule if this is only guaranteed in a part of the destination country.[6]
+Adequate medical treatment is also deemed to be provided as a rule if this is only guaranteed in a part of the destination country.[7]

 If an asylum and subsidiary protection application is rejected, the notice of rejection also includes an instruction to leave the country and a “Deportation warning”[10] (removal warning), which is equivalent to a return decision under EU law.[11]